Skip to main content

 • story

-• “Firstly I should explain what this game is about, Shop Heroes is a tale about managing your very own fantasy shop and becoming a young entrepreneur, but it’s more than just that… Shop Heroes also allows you to unlock adventurers who will quest for you and gather rare resources from across the land.”
+• “Firstly, this game is about managing your very own fantasy shop and becoming a young entrepreneur, but it’s more than just that… you also unlock adventurers who will quest for you and gather rare resources from across the land.”

-• “You play the role of a mayor for a city (starting out is pretty much a village) and you try to build up everything by making investments with the gold you earn through sending heroes on quests to gather tiny bits of gold and materials, having smiths, leatherworkers, crafters of all sorts making equipment for customers, and finally making sales through the market.”
+• “You play the role of a mayor for a city (starting out as a village) and you try to build up everything by making investments with the gold you earn through sending heroes on quests to gather gold and materials, having smiths, leatherworkers, and crafters making equipment for customers, and finally making sales through the market.”

 • “There's no plot here.”